bluerose73/KG_RAG/README.md

 ## Instruction for CS598JH

-1. Set up the environment following the instructions in original README.
+1. Set up the environment following Steps 1-5 in the original README.
 2. Update your Google API key in `gpt_config.env`.
 3. Bash run_gemini.sh to replicate KG-RAG with gemini-1.5-flash.
 4. Evaluate the model via `data/my_results/evaluate_gemini.py`